WildMeOrg/sage-identification-pipeline/README.md

-# Ocean
+# Sage Identification Pipeline

-File manager for H2O AI Cloud
+Demonstration of Wild Me's identification pipeline, built for the Wave app store.